 Playa de las Americas

-Once a fishing village, Los Cristianos is now a busy seaside town with a bustling harbour and town centre packed with shops and restaurants with menus featuring everything from local Canarian cuisine to the obligatory burger and chips.
-Los Cristianos has managed to retain its charm and is a good all-round resort to rival its Playa de las Americas neighbour.
+Once a fishing village, Los Cristianos is now a busy seaside town with a bustling harbor and town center packed with shops and restaurants with menus featuring everything from local Canarian cuisine to the obligatory burger and chips.
+Los Cristianos has managed to retain its charm and is a good all-round resort to rival its Playa de las Americas neighbor.
 Holiday apartments cover the surrounding hills and its two sandy beaches offer relaxation as well as a whole host of water sports.

-Just along the coast you’ll come across the ever increasing resort of Costa Adeje.
-Actually made up of many sub areas, but referred to as one, it’s the new place in the south to be seen.
-Find a wealth of swanky restaurants and bars, along with lots of places to spend your money; the area is home to some great shops to grab souvenirs and boutique-y type items.
+Just along the coast you’ll come across the ever-increasing resort of Costa Adeje.
+Made up of many sub-areas, but referred to as one, it’s the new place in the south to be seen.
+Find a wealth of swanky restaurants and bars, along with lots of places to spend your money; the area is home to some great shops to grab souvenirs and boutique type items.
 Costa Adeje is home to some of the newest and finest hotels on the island and it’s where you’ll find the most 5* resorts, such as the popular Costa Adeje Gran Hotel.

 Santa Cruz and inland Tenerife

-The capital of Tenerife is the bustling harbour town of Santa Cruz, a lively town filled with restaurants, bars, clubs, art galleries and great shopping at the Plaza de España.
-Santa Cruz has arguably the best beach on the island, the unspoilt Playa de las Teresitas, a golden sand beach dotted with palm trees.
+The capital of Tenerife is the bustling harbor town of Santa Cruz, a lively town filled with restaurants, bars, clubs, art galleries, and great shopping at the Plaza de España.
+Santa Cruz has arguably the best beach on the island, the unspoiled Playa de las Teresitas, a golden sand beach dotted with palm trees.

-For colonial Spanish architecture travel inland to the beautiful Aguere Valley and the town of La Laguna with its traditional houses and stunning religious buildings, while Guimar and Candelaria in the south east of Tenerife are worth a visit too.
+For colonial Spanish architecture travel inland to the beautiful Aguero Valley and the town of La Laguna with its traditional houses and stunning religious buildings, while Guimar and Candelaria in the southeast of Tenerife are worth a visit too.

 North Tenerife holidays